zkrising/Tachi/docs/docs/codebase/structure/style.md

 The Tachi-Server codebase handles code comments against these rules:

 1. Do not write redundant comments.
 2. Return signatures are obvious from TypeScript most of the time.
-If they aren't, declare them.
+If they aren't, declare them with TypeScript rather than commenting them.
 3. Most of the time, comments should describe *why* code does something.
 4. The exception is when a line or function **needs** to do something complicated - in which case, comments can be *how*.
 5. That said, code should be self-explanatory.